 A tribute to Dieter Kutzborski, the master who is no more

 The great German chess composer Dieter Kutzborski passed away on 27th April 2019 at the age of 72.
 He was one of the foremost specialists of modern directmates in the style of Logical-New German school, whose productions have brought countless hours of joy to many a problem enthusiasts.
-The author himself been an ardent admirer of his works.
+The author himself has been an ardent admirer of his works.
 His problems, especially the longer ones, are simply sensational; their strategic richness and adventurous play can for sure captivate any solver no matter how strong.
 Photo: SSZ 1968 and Euro Schach

 The specialist of modern directmates Dieter Kutzborski